madskristensen/DialToolsForVS/README.md

 - **Rotate left**: step out
 - **Click**: step into

+When a breakpoint is hit, the Debug dial item is automatically activated as well

 ### Errors
 When the error list contain errors, the dial makes it easy to navigate to the next error in the list.

 - **Rotate right**: go to next error
 - **Rotate left**: go to previous error
 - **Click**: Show the Error List

+When the Error List window is activated, the Errors dial item is automatically activated as well.

 ### Editor shifters
 Shifting is a way to modify text in the editor based on the Dial rotation.
 When the caret is placed in a supported position, the shifting is enalbed.